james-310110/LearnWithGPT/README.md

 - Urls.py: defines URL patterns for the Django application.
 Includes main.urls module for handling routes, and sets up the Django admin site at /admin path
 - Wsgi.py: the entry point for Web Server Gateway Interface server.

+**Things to bear in mind:

+- the concept of collection is still used, but it's now maps colxn_id and agent_chain
+- checkout [this link](https://python.langchain.com/en/latest/modules/chains/generic/serialization.html) for how to store and retrieve agent_chain in CollectionModel
+- checkout [prompt templates](https://python.langchain.com/en/latest/modules/prompts/prompt_templates/getting_started.html) and [summarization chains](https://python.langchain.com/en/latest/modules/chains/index_examples/summarize.html) for how to summarize with custom summary prompts

 ### Front-end:‘Client’ Design Choices

 - HTML & CSS: